School Board Members

 Although born in the Portland area, Doug was fortunate to grow up in a large family in Coos Bay, Oregon.
-While living in “the other Bay area” Doug developed a passion for the outdoors and the myriad of hobbies that return him there regularly.
+While living in “the other Bay area,” Doug developed a passion for the outdoors and the myriad hobbies that return him there regularly.
 His father is a retired electrical engineer and his mother, “Dr. Quinn,” was a college instructor until her passing.
 It is evident that education has always been a core family value when one realizes that Doug’s parents, all seven of his siblings, his wife, and their three children have all attained their college degrees.

 Mary Tipton, President

 Mary joined the board in 2008.
 She was appointed and then elected to fill a vacancy that her husband, Gary Tipton, left after he passed away from pancreatic cancer.
 Both Tiptons shared a commitment to the Camas School District after many years of volunteering in the schools and with the Camas Educational Foundation.
 All three Tipton daughters attended and graduated Camas schools.